Household Hazardous Waste & Electronic Waste

 If you would like to dispose of HHW and electronic waste, the City offers 8 free collection events each year for City of La Mesa residents.
 HHW can be dropped off by appointment only and there is a limit of 15 gallons, 125 pounds, or five monitors and/or TVs.

+Due to the current circumstances, the HHW event scheduled for March 28, 2020, has been cancelled.
+View the above schedule for additional dates.
 If you live within the city limits, please call EDCO at 619.287.5696 ext.
 4270 or email to schedule an appointment.
 Be sure to include your name, address, and telephone number.

 Information for Homebound Residents